karlhulme/jsonotron/workspaces/jss/docs.autogen.md

 properties:
   isd:
     $ref: callingCode
-    documentation: The international calling code.
+    documentation: An international dialling code.
   number:
     $ref: shortString
-    documentation: >-
-      The main telephone number, typically consisting of area code and main number.
-This should not have a leading zero.
+    documentation: The main number.
+It should NOT have a leading zero.
   ext:
     $ref: shortString
-    documentation: >-
+    documentation: Optional extension information.
-      Optionally the number may include extension information.
-This can be in any format.
 required:
   - isd
   - number